 Place your indoor seedlings/pepper plants in an area that gets good airflow.

 If necessary, open doors or run a small fan to help circulate the air.

 This helps strengthen your plants and makes an inhospitable environment for mold.

-Add yellow sticky traps to your plants to help catch insects that find their way indoors.
+Add yellow sticky traps to your plants to help catch insects that hatch from your potting mix or find their way indoors.

 Some people use these on outdoor plants as well, but I choose not to because it's possible to kill beneficial insects.